Four pillars policy: Criticism

 The policy has been criticised for being anti-competitive by ensuring that the four major banks are immune from takeover by the most likely suitors.
-At the same time, it is credited with insulating the banks from the global financial crisis of 2007–08.
+At the same time, it is credited with insulating the banks from the 2008 financial crisis.
 The major banks have criticised the policy on the basis that limiting the size of Australian banks makes them less internationally competitive.